 The odds to win the 2021 Breeders' Cup World Championship are now available.
 The odds are subject to change and will adjust as the event approaches.
-This page was last updated on November 13, 2020:
+This Breeders Cup odds were last updated on October 21, 2021:

 With the exception of the Triple Crown, the Breeders' Cup races are among the most popular horse racing events in North America.
 This series was conceived in 1984, consisting of a day of races involving different classes of thoroughbreds, surfaces, and lengths.
 For the 2007 edition, another day of competition was added to accommodate even more big-money races.